MiG-31 Foxhound: Why Russia’s ‘Super Interceptor’, That Can Shoot Satellites, Fire Hypersonic Missiles, Found No Buyers?

 They claimed that the aircraft radar and weapons combination could intercept cruise missiles flying at low altitudes and also launch aircraft.
 Similarly, it could take on UAVs and helicopters.
 The aircraft could act as air defense escorts to long-range strategic bombers.
 The MiG-31 was not designed for close combat or high-g turning, and the Max ‘g’ limit was 5.

 In addition, the MiG-31BM had upgraded avionics, HOTAS controls, and modern multi-function displays (MFDs).
-There were four semi-recessed hard points under the fuselage and four underwing pylons with a capacity of up to 9,000 kg of ordnance, and they could carry combinations of air-to-air and air-to-surface missiles.
+Four semi-recessed hard points under the fuselage and four underwing pylons could hold up to 9,000 kg of ordnance and could carry combinations of air-to-air and air-to-surface missiles.

-The Zaslon-M radar had 1.4 meters diameter antennae and an increased detection range of 400 km for large targets.
+The Zaslon-M radar had 1.4-meter-diameter antennae and an increased detection range of 400 km for large targets.
 The aircraft had an infrared search and track (IRST) system in a retractable under-nose fairing with a range of around 56 kilometers.

 MiG-31BM